Skip to main content

 • Properties (metadata and data - key-value pairs)

-• Geometry (stored in displayValue - geometric primitives)
+• Geometry (stored in displayValue for DataObjects - geometric primitives)

 Geometry objects are primarily geometric primitives (Point, Line, Mesh, etc.) with minimal properties.
 DataObject objects are BIM elements that combine multiple geometries with rich properties (like a wall with material, dimensions, and type information).
 DataObjects typically contain multiple geometry objects in their displayValue array, along with extensive property data.